 CBTS403 Ballet and Teaching: Knowledge and Understanding (30 credits)

 This module supports you in identifying of key features of the RAD syllabi, focusing on Pre-Primary and Primary in Dance, Grade 1-5, Intermediate Foundation and Intermediate.
 The units cover fundamentals of ballet and Character Dance technique, demonstration as a teaching tool and music for dance teachers, in order to support you in devising progress charts which will help you to structure your teaching for CBTS404: Practical Teaching in Year 2 of the programme.

 The module includes a single Intensive Study Period (10 consecutive days) where students are required to attend practical workshops and discussion groups with RAD Tutors.
 You will be expected to come to the Intensive Study Period with embodied working knowledge of the RAD syllabi.

 ISP Delivery: Scheduled between August-September by the RAD.

 Delivery: between January to October

-The primary aim of the CBTS programme is to equip students to begin teaching and in this module, students will undertake practical teaching supported by an RAD appointed Mentor.
-The module begins with observation of teaching, working as a teaching assistant and teaching parts of a class until students are sufficiently prepared to teach a whole class.
-Students are required to undertake a minimum of 45 hours of teaching and are provided with additional tutoring and support from a Practical Teaching Supervisor.
+The primary aim of the CBTS programme is to equip you to begin teaching and in this module, you will undertake practical teaching supported a Mentor in a dance school.
+The module begins with an observation of teaching, working as a teaching assistant and then teaching parts of a class until you are sufficiently prepared to teach a whole class.
+You are required to deliver a minimum of 45 classes over the timeframe of the module and are provided with additional tutoring and support from a Practical Teaching Supervisor.